 How to Save Money at the Gas Pump

-Fuel prices are higher than they have been in several years, but experts say there’s a chance they could drop slightly in the weeks to come.
-The national average price of regular unleaded gasoline rose more than a dollar per gallon to $3.42 since last year, according to AAA.
+At $3.95 for a gallon, the national average price for regular gasoline has climbed 76 cents per gallon from a year ago, according to AAA.
 Prices at the pump vary by region, trending higher in the West and Northeast, and lower in the Midwest and Southeast.
+(The price peaked at $5.02 on June 14, 2022.)

 How to Spend Less on Gas